fprime-community/fprime-workshop-led-blinker/docs/component-implementation-1.md

 ## Command Implementation

 Now we will implement the behavior of the `BLINKING_ON_OFF` command.
-An initial implementation is shown below and may be copied into `Led.cpp` in-place of the stub we just copied in.
+An initial implementation is shown below and may be copied into `Led.cpp` in-place of the BLINKING_ON_OFF command stub.

 ```cpp
   void Led ::